oess/SzmapGridUseCase/README.md

 ### Experiments

+I really mean it, experiments!!

 Create a grid of $a+20b$ where $a$ is normalized unmasked virtual molecule and $b$ is normalized positive neut_diff.

-Yet only as an experiment.

 ```
 python experiments/merge.py work/5xco_pch5.oeb.gz